The 2021 MLB season is back! But blackouts are still here.

-Here’s how to watch blackout games:
+Here’s how to watch MLB blackout games with a VPN and bypass blackouts:

 - Sign up for and download a good VPN service provider with plenty of bandwidth and server locations.
 We particularly recommend NordVPN.

-- Install the VPN app on your Macbook or PC and run it.
+- Install the VPN app on your device and run it.
+NordVPN has apps for Mac, PC, iOS, Android, and more.

-- Connect to a server in a location where the game you want to watch is not blacked out.
+- Connect to a server in a location where the MLB game you want to watch is not blacked out.

 WANT TO TRY THE TOP VPN RISK FREE?